funkybob/django-nap/docs/tutorial/mapper.rst

     class ListListView(ListMixin,
-                       views.BaseListView):
+                       views.ListBaseView):
         pass

-Given we want to get a list of all the List resources, we will use the ``nap.rest.views.BaseListView`` as a starting point.
-The BaseListView combines ListMixin (which extends Django's MultipleObjectMixin) with View.
+Given we want to get a list of all the List resources, we will use the ``nap.rest.views.ListBaseView`` as a starting point.
+The ListBaseView combines ListMixin (which extends Django's MultipleObjectMixin) with View.
 From the Django docs: "MultipleObjectMixin can be used to display a list of objects."
 This sounds like what we need!